golioth/ble-private-access/README.md

 5. Navigate to the BLE device's LightDB Stream tab to observe its payloads streaming to Golioth via the gateway.

+The example BLE GATT application in the `pouch` SDK has a settings handler registered for a boolean `LED` setting.
+This allows you to remotely toggle an LED on the nRF52840 DK using the Golioth settings service.

+1. Navigate to the [`Device Settings`](https://console.golioth.io/device-settings) tab and create a boolean `LED` setting in your Golioth project.
+2. Navigate to your BLE device page, and toggle the value of the setting between `false` and `true`.

+On next sync, you should see the nRF52840 turn off (if set to `false`) or on (if set to `true`).

 ### 5. Building Your Own BLE Application

 The example application demonstrates a simple case of [streaming](https://docs.golioth.io/data-routing) hardcoded data to Golioth, and receiving [settings](https://docs.golioth.io/device-management/settings/) that have yet to be synced.
-Try updating device settings in the console, collecting real sensor data and streaming it, or program another BLE device to observe multiple devices attached to the same gateway.
+Try adding more device settings, collecting real sensor data and streaming it, or program another BLE device to observe multiple devices attached to the same gateway.

 The `pouch` SDK can be added to an existing project by adding the following under `projects` in the `west.yml` file.